Musical-Specific Audition Songs

 Do you have an upcoming audition for Anyone Can Whistle?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Anyone Can Whistle, broken down by character.

-Since Anyone Can Whistle is a 1960s musical, the following songs are from 1960s-1970s musicals as well.
-In addition, there are lots of Sondheim songs below in order to match the style of the show.
+Since Anyone Can Whistle is a 1960s musical, the following songs are from shows between the 1960s – 1970s.
+There are also lots of Sondheim songs below to match the musical’s style.

 Step 1: Read your audition details